Taijaun/Habitual/README.md

 ⸻

 🏃‍♂️ Usage
-	1. Open the app and tap the + button to create a new habit.
+	1. Open the app and tap the + button to create a new habit.<br>
-	2. Enter a title and description for the habit.
+	2. Enter a title and description for the habit.<br>
-	3. The habit appears on the home screen with all previously created habits.
+	3. The habit appears on the home screen with all previously created habits.<br>
-	4. Tap a habit to view its details and track progress.
+	4. Tap a habit to view its details and track progress.<br>
-	5. Press the increment button to log each completion of the habit.
+	5. Press the increment button to log each completion of the habit.<br>
-	6. All data is saved automatically, so progress is never lost.
+	6. All data is saved automatically, so progress is never lost.<br>

 ⸻